y0mbo/todo.txt/docs/userScenarios.md

 ```
 When I have something I need to do
 I want to put it on my calender
-So I remember to do it at a certain time
+So I can get it done because its scheduled
 ```

 ## Title: First time